Johnston County RV park feasibility

 A 20-site RV park can be a real phase-one income engine in Johnston County.
 The catch is not the pads.
 It is zoning, wastewater, stormwater, fire access, and whether the parcel can support the business without expensive heroics.

-Snapshot date: April 27, 2026.
-Based on the deep-dive memo at docs/rv-park-johnston-county-deep-dive.md.
+Snapshot date: April 28, 2026.
+Based on the deep-dive memo at docs/rv-park-johnston-county-deep-dive.md plus the mobile tiny-home / park-model RV addendum.
 Underwriting, not a bid.

 Current answer

 20 sites is the first serious scale.
+Park models are the premium test.

 Best targets: GB/RR/IHI zoning